-With the child wearing their eyeglasses and a piece of paper carefully positioned behind the affected lens and temple, (from nose to ear), use a marker to trace a simplified patch shape around the lens and temple (arm).
+With child wearing eyeglasses, carefully position a piece of copy paper behind affected lens and arm/temple (from nose to ear).
+Then use one of the washable markers to trace a simplified patch shape around lens and arm/temple.

-Cut on the traced line and use this shape as a template by pinning it onto felt and cutting around it.
-Repeat to cut one more out of felt and one out of fabric.
+Cut on traced line, then use paper shape as a template by pinning it onto felt and cutting around it.
+Repeat to cut another matching shape out of felt and one more out of fabric.

-Trim about 1/4-inch off the edges of the fabric shape so it is slightly smaller than the felt shapes.
+Trim around 1/4-inch off edges of fabric shape to make it slightly smaller than felt shapes.

-Place the fabric shape right-side-up onto one of the felt shapes and stitch along the edges using a zigzag stitch or blanket stitch.
+Place fabric shape right-side-up on one of the felt shapes and use sewing machine (or needle and sewing thread) to stitch along edges using zigzag stitch or blanket stitch.

-Fold the fabric/felt shape at the approximate location of the eyeglass hinge (fabric-side inside fold) and then sew across each corner about 1/4-inch in.
-Repeat with the other felt shape.
+Fold this fabric/felt shape at approximate location of eyeglasses hinge, fabric-side inside fold, then sew across each corner about 1/4-inch in.
+Repeat with other felt shape.

-Position the fabric/felt shape on top of the felt shape with all sewn-corners inside the sandwiched shapes, and straight-stitch 1/4-inch in along the top and bottom edges.
+Position fabric/felt shape on top of felt shape with all sewn corners facing one another.
+Straight-stitch 1/4-inch in along top and bottom edges.

-Slide the eye patch onto the temple and lens of the eyeglasses.
+Slide eye patch onto arm/temple and lens of eyeglasses.

 Notes